EtherealEngine/etherealengine-docs/docs/manual/03_modules/05_infrastructure/03_devopsDeployment/04_AppleSSOSetup/02_generateClientSecret.md

 - Generate a new Client Secret as mentioned above.
 - On the deployed instance, go to '/admin/settings#authentication'.
 - Update the Apple Client Secret and hit save, it should take a couple of minutes to restart the API pods and should be done then.
-- Also update the client Secret value in the "Values.yaml" file for both the main release and builder.
+- Also update the Client Secret value in the "Values.yaml" file for both the main release and builder.
 You can use the following command as reference for updating the Client Secret in Values.yaml files of the deployments.
 Run the command separately for Main and Builder release while updating the corresponding values accordingly.

 ```
 helm repo update && helm upgrade --reuse-values --set api.extraEnv.APPLE_CALLBACK_URL=\<CallbackURL> --set api.extraEnv.APPLE_CLIENT_ID=\<ClientID> --set api.extraEnv.APPLE_CLIENT_SECRET=\<ClientSecret> --set media.extraEnv.APPLE_CALLBACK_URL=\<CallbackURL> --set media.extraEnv.APPLE_CLIENT_ID=\<ClientID> --set media.extraEnv.APPLE_CLIENT_SECRET="\<ClientSecret>" \<Main and builder Release Name> etherealengine/etherealengine